yieldjessyield/components-actions-and-stores-lab-web-0916/README.md

 }
 ```

-Now, if we were to look at the `state` of our app every time a new band is added it will be included in `state`!
+Now, if we were to look at the `state` of our app every time a new band is added, that new band will be included in `state`!

+## Part III: The Functional, or Presentational Component

 *`band_index_component.js`*

 Great!
 We've made it this far.
 We're about to input a new band and update our application's `state`.
 The last thing we want to do is output each band's title to a list.
 We already know that another component will handle the rendering of these bands to our page.

-This new component will, also, be a child of our *`band_input_component.js`* (meaning that it will be mounted within the parent component.
+This new component will be a child of our *`band_input_component.js`* (meaning that it will be mounted within the parent, or *container*, component.

 Before we talk about how to use a new component to show the band's content let's talk about how we would show this data without a new component.
 Our application's `state` holds all of the information that we want to display.
 Inside of *`band_input_component.js`* we are able to call `this.props.store.getState()`, which should return our array of band objects.
 Unfortunately, we cannot just put this inside our JSX code and see all of the new objects appear.
 We would have to `map` through each of the objects in our `state` array and tell our JSX exactly how to display this information.